Past Institutes

 Teaching Twentieth-Century U.S. Literature (2025 In-Person Institute)

-From June 24–27, 2025, Humanities Texas will partner with the University of Houston to hold a professional development institute for Texas teachers on teaching twentieth-century U.S. literature.
+On June 24–27, 2025, Humanities Texas partnered with the University of Houston to hold a professional development institute for English language arts (ELA) teachers on teaching twentieth-century U.S. literature.

 Curriculum

-Like all Humanities Texas teacher programs, the institute will emphasize close interaction with scholars, the examination of texts, and the development of effective pedagogical strategies and engaging assignments and activities.
+Like all Humanities Texas teacher programs, the institute emphasized close interaction with scholars, the examination of texts, and the development of effective pedagogical strategies and engaging assignments and activities.

 Faculty

-Greg Barnhisel (Duquesne University) will serve as the faculty director for the institute.
-Presenters include Amanda Golden (New York Institute of Technology), Jennifer Freeman Marshall (Purdue University), Jonna Perrillo (The University of Texas at El Paso), Mona Choucair and Ryan Sharp of Baylor University, and Patricia M. García and David Kornhaber of The University of Texas at Austin.
+Greg Barnhisel (Duquesne University) served as the faculty director for the institute.
+Presenters included Amanda Golden (New York Institute of Technology), Jennifer Freeman Marshall (Purdue University), Charles McKinney (Rhodes College), Jonna Perrillo (The University of Texas at El Paso), Peter Turchi (University of Houston), Mona Choucair and Ryan Sharp of Baylor University, and James H. Cox, Patricia M. García, and David Kornhaber of The University of Texas at Austin.

 Sponsors

-The institute is made possible with major funding from the State of Texas, with ongoing support from the National Endowment for the Humanities.
+The institute was made possible with major funding from the State of Texas, with ongoing support from the National Endowment for the Humanities.

 Questions about Teacher Institutes